-If you run a small construction or contracting business, you may be able to bundle general liability insurance with commercial property insurance in a business owner’s policy.
+If you run a small construction business or are an independent contractor, there are ways you can save on your insurance.
+You may be able to bundle general liability coverage with commercial property insurance in a business owner’s policy (BOP).
 A BOP offers more complete coverage at a lower cost than purchasing each policy separately.
 Businesses that are eligible for a BOP typically:

 Talk to a licensed Insureon agent to find out if your construction business is eligible.

-While general liability insurance covers basic construction and contracting risks, it does not offer absolute protection.
+While commercial general liability insurance covers basic construction industry risks, it does not offer absolute protection.
 Other policies to consider include: